vzhou842/victorzhou.com/content/posts/2019-08-02-minify-svgs.md

 Wow.
 That's **2 KB** of markup for basically nothing.

-Eventually, I figured out that Inkscape had an _Optimized SVG_ output format (embarrassing, I know 🤷 but in my defense I'm not very experienced with Inkscape).
-This format was much more reasonable - using Inkscape's default settings, the _Optimized SVG_ markup for our circle is:
+Eventually (read: after an embarrassingly long time 🤷), I figured out that Inkscape had an _Optimized SVG_ output format.
+This was much more reasonable - using Inkscape's default settings, the _Optimized SVG_ markup for our circle is:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>